richard-vh/iceberg-cdw-hol/content/README.md

 ## 3. Inserts, Updates, and Deletes

-In Iceberg, data manipulation (insertions, updates, deletions) is performed using standard SQL commands.
+In Iceberg, data manipulation (inserts, updates, deletes) is performed using standard SQL commands.

 ### Inserting & Updating Data